Wie is de Mol? (Dutch TV series) season 22: Hidden Clues

 Masked Money In connect to the Masked Ball theme of the season, all the Minus Money the Candidates could earn had Everon's eyes hidden behind the masks.
 While all the Positive Money throughout the season had everyone else's eyes behind the masks.

 Episode 1 - (Af)Troeven: In the beginning of the episode, Rik would inform the Candidates on which team they would take part in the first assignment.
-The only Candidate who didn't receive such instructions was Everon; as he already knew because he assigned the teams.
+The only Candidate who did not receive such instructions was Everon; as he already knew because he assigned the teams.
 Another hint in the first assignment was the large scale matchstick puzzle: 3 - 0 = 5; highlighting Everon's Birthday, the 30th of May.
 Lastly, Rik mentioned at the end of the assignment that the money had a hint on it.
-Troeven could be found on the €100 note, where removing the t, you could unscramble Everon's name from it.
+Troeven could be found on the €100 note, where removing the 't', you could unscramble Everon's name from it.

 Everon's Vest: The green vest that Everon wore often throughout the season had 'Bird 33' written on the back.
 A lot of hints throughout the season related to multiples of 11.
-11 players, the 22nd season; 11 + 22 = 33.
+A total of 11 players, the 22nd season; 11 + 22 = 33.
 While the Albanian Flag has a crest with a two headed bird in the center, similar to the two face nature of playing the Mole.

 Episode 5 - Kettingsreactie: The Title for this Episode relates to the cause and effect of Everon's sabotage in Uit de Lucht Gegrepen.
 As Everon chose not to free himself in the assignment, he prevented Hila from receiving information that could help her find money for the pot.
 The start of a Chain Reaction, a Kettingsreactie.

 Episode 8 - Mollenvanger: Inside the Episode's title was Everon's name.
 The Mole everyone is trying to catch.

 Reddingsactie: At the debriefing of the Reddingsactie assignment, Rik himself gave a hint to the Candidates and the audience, "... en misschien wel belangrijker is dat jullie weer een nieuwe informatie hebben over de Mol in de midden..." ("... and perhaps more importantly, you have some new information about the Mole in the middle..")
 Everon was situated in the middle of the assignment on the dinghy with the map and information.

 Carpet Diem: The carpet in which Rik stands on at the briefing for the assignment, had symbols showing the initials of Everon's name along its border.
 E and H, Everon Hooi.